REID RIDERS OF THE MONTH – JULY

-So there are many paths you can take when you do the Camino, some start in Portugal, some start at the Mediterranean, some start in France, and others start elsewhere.
-But all paths lead to Santiago de Compostela, in the North West of Spain.
+So, there are many paths you can take when you do the Camino.
+Some start in Portugal, some start at the Mediterranean, some start in France, and others start elsewhere.
+Yet, all paths lead to Santiago de Compostela, in the North West of Spain.
 The most popular path is “The French Way”, “El Camino Frances”.
-It starts in France in the border town of St Jean Pied de Port, on the North East side of Spain.
-From there you make your way 800kms West, until you reach Santiago.
-In that time, you cut through 5 regions of Spain, you can think of regions like States.
-But some regions even have their own language, different environment, industry, not to mention their own histories.
-So it’s quite an amazing country, the Camino gives you the opportunity to try it all.
-Every day you travel through a new town, every night you stay in a different place, you eat, you drink, you meet locals, you meet people from all over the world, it’s amazing.
+It starts in France in the border town of St. Jean Pied de Port, on the North East side of Spain.
+From there you make your way 800kms West until you reach Santiago.
+In that time, you cut through 5 regions of Spain, which you can think of regions like States.
+However, some regions even have their own language, different environment, industry, not to mention their own histories.
+So, it’s quite an amazing country.
+The Camino gives you the opportunity to try it all.
+Every day, you travel through a new town, every night you stay in a different place.
+You eat, you drink, you meet locals, you meet people from all over the world.
+It’s amazing.

 Do you have any other future adventures planned?

 Cycling the Camino was an awesome adventure, and I would love to do something similar again one day.
-At the moment I don’t have any such plans, but it is always in the back of my mind.
-I do need to get back on the bike though, I’ve been back in Sydney for a couple weeks now and I still haven’t ridden my bike yet.
+At the moment, I don’t have any such plans, but it is always in the back of my mind.
+I do need to get back on the bike though.
+I’ve been back in Sydney for a couple of weeks now and I still haven’t ridden my bike yet.
 No thanks to the Sydney weather either.
-Oh how I miss the summer days in Spain.
-Also I need to service my bike, I’ve been lazy to get it over to Newtown.
+Oh, how I miss the summer days in Spain.
+Also, I need to service my bike.
+I’ve been lazy to get it over to Newtown.